Have Defense Contracts? Breaking Down the CMMC Rule for You

 • Phase 4: Begins immediately following the end of Phase 3; Requires CMMC certifications for all DoD contracts

-Since the DoD will ultimately specify which CMMC Level will be required in a solicitation, defense contractors and subcontractors should review their active defense contracts now to determine whether they currently possess, store, or handle CUI or FCI.
-This is a likely indicator of the CMMC Level they should aim to achieve certification for.
+Since the DoD will ultimately specify which CMMC level will be required in a solicitation, defense contractors and subcontractors should review their active defense contracts now to determine whether they currently possess, store, or handle CUI or FCI.
+This is a likely indicator of the CMMC level they should aim to achieve certification for.

 Deltek’s Role in Supporting CMMC Requirements